defo-project/ech-dev-utils/howtos/haproxy.md

 - A new config setting ``ech_filedir`` is added to ``include/haproxy/listener-t.h`` to store the new ECH configuration setting.
-  That's processed in ``src/cfgparse-ssl.c`` - if ECH is configured then
+  That's stored for later in ``src/cfgparse-ssl.c`` if ECH is configured.

+- ``src/ssl_sock.c`` makes the call to enable ECH for the ``SSL_CTX`` if so configured, which is all that's needed to handle shared mode ECH.

+ECH split-mode is mode involved:

 - ``include/haproxy/proxy-t.h`` has some fields added to the ``proxy.tcp_req``
   sub-strcuture to handle split-mode ECH.